Darwin College - Sir Cam

 My time at Cambridge passed quickly and was full of lectures, library revision sessions and great memories with new friends from around the world.
 Cambridge’s atmosphere was unique, and there was a great sense of inquisitiveness, debate and openness among everyone.
 I got involved in a number of societies and sports such as the Cambridge Union Society, which I thoroughly enjoyed.

 The course was everything I had hoped it to be.
 From working with the World Bank on an economic project in Jordan, to analysing the technical and legal aspects of government policy, the programme was highly interdisciplinary.
 The opportunity to be taught by world-leading academics was something I never took for granted and has provided me with a passion for learning that I value beyond Cambridge.

 Looking to the future

 During my Master’s, I took a European Union policy module which involved visits to the various EU institutions in Belgium and Luxembourg.
 I decided to apply to the EU’s financing institution, the European Investment Bank in Luxembourg and after several interviews, I was offered a role.
-My job is extremely interesting and I work on investment projects for the Western Balkans countries that are trying to join the EU.
-In my role, the Masters has helped me understand the strategic importance of complex social, economic, and political issues and I make use of the skills I learnt daily.
+My job is extremely interesting and I work on investment projects for the Western Balkans countries that are candidates to join the EU.
+In my role, the Master's has helped me understand the strategic importance of complex social, economic and political issues, and I make use of the skills I learned daily.

 The opportunity to study at Cambridge also provided me with a strong desire to help others.
 Since my undergraduate days, I have served on a number of organisations tasked with improving educational outreach to help young people from disadvantaged backgrounds.
 I am extremely interested in politics, and going forward, I hope to get more involved to give back to the community and country I grew up in.
 Whatever the future holds, I believe Cambridge has provided me with the knowledge, skills, and experience to help achieve my long-term aim of making a meaningful contribution to the world.